 After a moment, Harry stood up and helped Scrooge to his feet.
 The old duck wiped the dust off his Cashbot suit and returned to the table.

-"What interesting manners you have learned thus far."
-Scrooge remarked sarcastically.
+"What interesting manners you've picked up," Scrooge muttered.
 "I am a toon.
 I am the one and only Scrooge McDuck.
-I have lived here for fifteen years, and yes I do know something that you don't know."
+I have lived here for fifteen years, and yes, I do know something you don't know."

 Peace returned to the room.
 Catman scratched his head with his robotic arm, looking confused.

 Scrooge paused a moment and took a deep breath with his eyes closed.
 He leaned back with his arms behind his head.
-A large burly cog with no suit came up behind him and all the toons gasped.
+A large burly cog with no suit came up behind him, and all the toons gasped.
 The duck looked up and smiled.
 "Ah, let me introduce you to my butler, Frederick.
-He's looks intimidating but he's just a gentle giant.
+He looks intimidating, but he's really a gentle giant.
 Fortunately, he's not all that intelligent.
 He probably doesn't even know the difference between a toon and a cog, so don't worry about him turning you in to the police."

 The toons waved at him cautiously.
 He stared back blankly with the eyes that looked at them through the door in the alley.
 Then he turned around and lumbered away slowly.

 Scrooge continued.
-"Let me tell you something you might find interesting.
+"And let me tell you something else interesting.
 I bet you wouldn't even be here in Cog Nation if it wasn't for me."

 It was the same paper that Evina found flying around Toontown Central.
 There were millions of copies of this note floating around the world.

 "I certainly hurt my handing writing all of those.
-Sometimes I would get on the roof and release them when the warm wind was blowing towards Toontown.
-Sometimes, I would hide them in Cogs' pockets.
+Sometimes I would get on the roof and release them when the warm wind was blowing toward Toontown.
+Sometimes, I would hide them in cogs' pockets.
 Sometimes I would load them onto airplanes going to Toontown.
-It was silly of me but it still worked.
-The truth is that I knew someone would find one and be coming, looking for some answers.
+It was silly of me, but it seems it worked.
+The truth is that I knew someone would find one and come looking for some answers.
 I knew that at least one toon would find a note eventually.
-I knew that they would figure out that it wasn't from Toontown.
-So I suppose it was a trap and you fell for it.
+I knew that they would discover that it wasn't from Toontown.
+So, I suppose it was a trap, and you fell for it.
 You came here to rescue me.
 I don't know how much longer I'll be able to stay here before something dreadful happens."

-"You will survive."
-Scrooge said, bringing a drink to his mouth, "I know that you can and will save Toontown."
+"You will survive," Scrooge said as he brought a drink to his mouth.
+"I know that you can and will save Toontown."